The Calculus of Thinking

 Note here that one nice thing when working with new systems is that if we know where the problem is, we can focus on learning the part of the system that contains the problem.

-So for example, working with the harley, when we figured out that the front reservoir wasn't working, we didn't look at the engine.
+So for example, working with the harley, when we figured out that the front brake wasn't working, we didn't look at the engine.
 We looked at the front brake system, in particular the reservoir.

 How we understand